- Application Deadline

 The additional funding is to be used to support expenses related to the leave in a manner consistent with the approved sabbatical plans.
 Allowable leave-related expenses include small equipment and supplies, travel (including the Fellow and the Fellow’s family members to and from the sabbatical location(s) and the Fellow’s travel to meetings and collaborators), housing (for the Fellow and the Fellow’s family), automobile rental, childcare and support for visitors (including meals).
 Salaries for students or research associates will not be supported, but funds may be used to help transport members of the Fellow’s research group to the sabbatical location (if different from the home institution) and provide housing.
 Leave-related expenses may be incurred at any time during the award period; they are not restricted to the terms in which salary is provided by the foundation.

 A Simons Fellow in Mathematics must have a teaching or administrative tenured position at the same U.S. or Canadian college or university within the mathematics department at the time of application, throughout the course of the sabbatical research leave and in the term following the leave.
 This must be the applicant’s primary position.
-Applied mathematics and statistics disciplines are eligible as long as the applicant resides within the mathematics department.
+Applied mathematics and statistics disciplines are eligible as long as the applicant resides within the mathematics, and not statistics, department.
 Those doing primarily mathematical education research are not eligible.
 In addition, a Fellow must have an active, current research program.
 Fellows cannot simultaneously hold a Simons Investigator award.

 Previous fellowship awardees are allowed to apply for another fellowship as long as they follow their universities’ rules on sabbatical or equivalent leave eligibility.